kubecost/docs/network-allocation.md

 kubectl logs kubecost-network-costs-<pod-identifier> -n kubecost
 ```

 This will show you top source and destination IP addresses and bytes transferred on the node where this pod is running.
+To disable logs, you can set the helm value `networkCosts.trafficLogging` to `false`.

 ### Overriding traffic classifications